These ethical companies are disrupting the fashion industry, and blazing the way for the future of fashion

 By Jodi Truglio

 Fashion needs to change – and fast.
-It’s one of the most polluting industries in the world, and no wonder when you consider the amount of energy, land, finishing and coloring chemicals and petroleum goes into making even one single garment.
+It’s one of the most polluting industries in the world, and no wonder.
+The amount of energy, land, finishing, colouring chemicals and petroleum that goes into making even one single garment is incredible.

-It’s a given with consumers who care that they’ll only purchase clothing brand that are using sustainable fabrics and dyes in clothes that are ethically made – or perhaps they’ll thrift or hit up the vintage stores as an alternative.
-But these companies below are thinking even further outside the box, offering solutions to the pollution problems caused by our lust for style.
+It’s a given with consumers who care that they’ll only purchase clothing brand that are using sustainable fabrics and dyes in ethically made clothes.
+Or perhaps they’ll thrift or hit up the vintage stores as an alternative.
+But these companies below are thinking even further outside the box.
+Basically, they’re offering solutions to the pollution problems caused by our lust for style.

-Meet six companies that are disrupting the fashion industry with some great new ideas.
+Meet some companies that are disrupting the fashion industry with some great new ideas.
 Do you know of even more?
 Tell us in the comments section!

 The sharing economy is making a big difference on the planet.
 Fewer people need to buy a car thanks to the likes of Lyft and Uber, and is there really a need to buy an expensive, fancy dress for an event like a wedding or gala evening when you can just rent one?

-Companies like Find Rent Wear make it easier than ever to rent designer handbags, shoes, accessories and of course, clothing.
-They carry top brands that everyone loves, including Stella McCartney, Vivienne Westwood and Saint Laurent, and you can borrow the items for a fraction of the cost currently available in the market.
-This is a huge difference when compared to other sites, such as Rent the Runway, whose prices start much higher as they are not a true peer-to-peer platform.
+Companies like Nuuly make it easier than ever to rent designer handbags, shoes, accessories and of course, every day clothing.
+They carry top brands that everyone loves, including Anthropologie, Urban Outfitters and Levis.
+And you can borrow the items for a fraction of the cost currently available in the market.

 2. ReGain App